Dental Crowns

 Root Canal Treatment, teeth that have undergone root canal treatment often become weakened and more prone to fracture.
 Crowns are commonly placed over teeth following root canal therapy to protect and strengthen the tooth structure.

-Cosmetic Enhancement, dental crowns can be used for cosmetic purposes to improve the appearance of teeth that are discolored, misshapen or have aesthetic imperfections.
+Cosmetic Enhancement, can be used for cosmetic purposes to improve the appearance of teeth that are discolored, misshapen or have aesthetic imperfections.
 Crowns can provide natural-looking results and enhance the overall appearance of the smile.

 Misaligned or Malformed Teeth, crowns can be used to reshape and align misaligned or malformed teeth, improving their appearance and function.

-Dental crowns are placed on dental implants to replace lost teeth.
+Crowns are placed on dental implants to replace lost teeth.
 The crown is the visible, functional component of the dental restoration linked to the implant fixture.

-What are durations of Dental Crowns, long lasting?
+What are durations and long lasting?

 The crown's lifetime might also be affected by the material used in its construction.
 For example, zirconia crowns are known for their resilience and resistance to wear, making them a long-lasting option for dental restorations.